Spissable/spiss.dev/content/blog/ddd-tale/index.md

 ### Hello DDD
 My first introduction to DDD was an interesting one.
 At the time, I was definitely one of the domain experts within the company relatively speaking, when a new colleague arrived.

 Right from the beginning they had big plans.
 CQRS here, bounded context there… my head was spinning, but I was intrigued and asked question after question.
 Just to become more and more skeptical.
 Even the simplest things seemed to become so unnecessarily complicated.

 So I blamed myself.
 Clearly, this person has more experience than me and is much more educated.
-I just don’t get it… yet.
+I just don’t understand these concepts... yet.

 ### Learning DDD
 To combat my shortcomings, I decided to finally grab a book about DDD.
 Specifically I chose [Learning Domain-Driven Design](https://www.oreilly.com/library/view/learning-domain-driven-design/9781098100124/) whose reviews seemed to resonate much better with me, compared to “the blue book” and others.
 And boy oh boy did it resonate with me.